 This category is most commonly used by foreign corporations that are sending executives, technical personal or specialized contractors to Costa Rica to work on specific projects for the foreign company.

-The Investor Category (Article 79 (4) ) requires an applicant to demonstrate that they have made an investment in Costa Rica.
+The Investor Category or Citizenship by Investment (Article 79 (4) ) requires an applicant to demonstrate that they have made an investment in Costa Rica.
 To qualify for investment status the applicant must show that they have invested at least US$200,000 in Costa Rica.
 According to the Immigration regulations:

 “The investment can be made in tangible property, shares, negotiable instruments, productive projects or projects which are deemed of national interest”